NathanWA/AppLister/README.md

 - Navigation component between multiple fragments - also allows for back button or arrow navigation.
 - Recyclerview used on listing screen - adapter binds to Ads object
 - Data binding used in detail fragment - binds to Ad object.
+- One unit test used to check and debug function of Repository call.

 Data displayed:
 - Display thumbnail, name, and description, as well as category.